pkic/pqccm/README.md

 ## Fortanix

-Fortanix HSM have NIST candidate algorithms on the roadmap for first half of 2023.
+Fortanix HSM have NIST candidate signature algorithms on the roadmap for first half of 2023.

 # References